Reasonable (though admittedly biased) Assumptions About a ‘Beginner’

 Since even the leading voices in a movement built around God’s non-existence are willing to concede the possibility (however remote) they could be wrong, it might be interesting to explore that train of thought a bit further.

 Purely as a thought experiment, imagine this extremely remote possibility is true: there is (or was) a Beginner.
-But before anyone, myself included, veers off into any one religious camp, let’s see if we can test out this hypothesis with the following constraint: if all we knew about this Beginner is the Big Bang, then what, if any, reasonable inferences can we make about this entity that would withstand the scrutiny of the fiercest skeptic?
+But before anyone, myself included, veers off into any one religious camp, let’s see if we can test out this hypothesis with the following constraint: if all we knew about this Beginner is the Big Bang, then what, if any, reasonable inferences can we make about this being that would withstand the scrutiny of the fiercest skeptic?

 Powerful.
 There are no words in the English language to adequately describe the power it would take to create a universe.